Admin, installation, and OAuth performance

 Improve your app's loading performanceAnchor link to section titled "Improve your app's loading performance"

 You can also improve your app's loading experience by minimizing visual noise, such as layout shifts, and clearly indicating loading progress.
-As a result, merchants will perceive your app as faster and more responsive, even if the loading time doesn't change.
+As a result, users will perceive your app as faster and more responsive, even if the loading time doesn't change.
 Refer to the Polaris best practices for loading for a complete guide on designing a high-quality experience.

 Measure your app's loading performanceAnchor link to section titled "Measure your app's loading performance"